 - Know your visitors.
 Make sure that you understand the needs of your website’s visitors by collecting data on keyword searches and the posts that have the highest traffic.
 Continue evolving your blog with posts that can answer the questions of your shoppers.

 - Publish regularly.
 Readers who follow your blogs need to be able to rely on regularity.
 By keeping a consistent posting schedule, you show professionalism and respect for your reader.

 Your Ecommerce clients leave a virtual footprint when they sign up for a newsletter, make purchases, leave comments on your site and other forms of engagement with your online business.
 A CRM tool can help you track relevant customer data so that you can send more personalized and targeted marketing messages to your consumers.

 Use a variety of messaging platforms

-Just as businesses have moved from brick and mortar to online venues, marketing has moved from mailed advertisements and coupons to virtual offers via platforms such as email, social media and text.
-Each platform has its ideal scenario:
+Just as businesses have moved from brick and mortar to Ecommerce platforms like Selz, marketing has moved from mailed advertisements and coupons to virtual offers via platforms such as email, social media, and text.
+Each platform has its own features and ideal scenarios:

 - Email is great for a longer newsletter introducing a new product or updating a client about their points or membership status.

 - Social media is perfect for sending images and videos of products and engaging customers in contests.

 - Text is perfect for advertising last-minute sales, keeping them up to date on shipping status or zipping off a quick reminder of items still left in their cart.

 Shoppers need to be able to access your site seamlessly across all devices.
 That means that your Ecommerce customer experience should be optimized for a wide variety of desktop, laptop, tablet, and mobile devices.
 Today’s customer might do an initial search on desktop and then switch to mobile to make the purchase or vice versa.